-Name of Director Shri.
-Arun Kumar CM

-DIN 08381815

-Date of Birth 06/04/1975

-Date of Appointment on the Board 11/03/2020

-Expertise in specific functional area Business Head of a leading Non-Banking Finance Company in South India

-Qualification He earned a Bachelor Degree in Commerce in 1995 from Calicut University.
-In 1999, he secured LLB from Kannur University

-Relationship with other directors NA

-Directorship in other limited companies NA

-Membership of Committees in Other Public Limited Companies NA

-Shareholding of Director in the Company 46948 No of shares
+Name of Director Mr. Sandeep Babu Thonnangamath DIN 08242822 Date of Birth 17.03.1981 Date of Appointment on the Board 14.07.2020 Expertise in specific functional area 20 years of experience with expertise in Non-Banking Finance Company Qualification He earned a Bachelor Degree in Commerce from Calicut University.
+He also has a postgraduate degree from Symbiosis, Pune.
+Relationship with other directors NA Directorship in other limited companies NA Membership of Committees in Other Public Limited Companies NA Shareholding of Director in the Company 46948 No of shares